fivetran/fivetran_sdk/tools/destination-tester/README.md

 The tester supports the following optional CLI arguments to alter its default behavior.
 You can append these options to the end of the `docker run` command provided in step 2 of [How To Run](https://github.com/fivetran/fivetran_sdk/tree/main/tools/destination-tester#how-to-run) section above.

+#### --port
+This option tells the tester onn which port it should run.

 #### --plain-text
 This option disables encryption and compression of batch files for debugging purposes.